metal3-io/metal3-io.github.io/_posts/2020-07-06-IP_address_manager.md

 ---

-As a part of developing the Cluster API Provider Metal3 (CAPM3) v1alpha4 release, the Metal3 crew introduced a new project : its own IP Address Manager.
+As a part of developing the Cluster API Provider Metal3 (CAPM3) v1alpha4 release, the Metal3 crew introduced a new project: its own IP Address Manager.
-This blog post will go through the motivations behind such a project, the features that it brings, its use in Metal3 and the future work.
+This blog post will go through the motivations behind such a project, the features that it brings, its use in Metal3 and future work.

-## What is the IP Address Manager ?
+## What is the IP Address Manager?

 The IP Address Manager (IPAM) is a controller that provides IP addresses and manages the allocations of IP subnets.
-It is not a DHCP server in that it only reconciles Kubernetes objects and does not answer to any DHCP queries.
-It allocates IP addresses on request, but does not handle any use of those addresses.
+It is not a DHCP server in that it only reconciles Kubernetes objects and does not answer any DHCP queries.
+It allocates IP addresses on request but does not handle any use of those addresses.

-This sounds like the description of any IPAM system, no ?
-Well the twist is that this manager is based on Kubernetes to specifically handle some constraints from Metal3.
+This sounds like the description of any IPAM system, no?
+Well, the twist is that this manager is based on Kubernetes to specifically handle some constraints from Metal3.
 We will go through the different issues that this project tackles.

-When deploying nodes in bare metal environment, there are a lot of possible variations.
-This project specifically aims to solve the cases where static IP address configurations are needed.
+When deploying nodes in a bare metal environment, there are a lot of possible variations.
+This project specifically aims to solve cases where static IP address configurations are needed.
 It is designed to specifically address this in the [Cluster API (CAPI) context](https://cluster-api.sigs.k8s.io/).